Overview of the Mission

 Kremlin Malign Interference in Ukraine’s Election

 Overall, voter participation in the polling stations observed by the IRI mission was high.
 The Election Day environment was observed to be calm despite some crowding late-morning and early afternoon.
+Observers noted that citizens were enthusiastic, and overall people were in good spirits while going to the polls.
+Aside from the presence of one candidate observed outside a PEC, no violations of campaign silence were observed.

 Set-Up and Opening Procedures